Science reporters play the access game too: What embargoes have to do with Greenwald, Snowden, and Assange

-Due to an embargo break, PNAS is lifting the embargo early on the following paper.
+Due to a production scheduling error, PNAS is lifting the embargo early on the following paper.

-Mead had apparently broken an embargo.
-Read the rest of this entry »
+PNAS tells us: Read the rest of this entry »

 Embargo Watch readers are probably familiar with a lot of arguments against embargoes at this point, mostly about how they can restrict the flow of scientific information and give journals and other institutions too much control.
 But what about how practical they are for press officers who create them?